 Obtaining Labour Market Impact Assessment (LMIA) from ESDC

-To bring foreign workers to Canada, usually employers must first apply to Employment and Social Development Canada (ESDC) for a Labour Market Impact Assessment (LMIA).
-Once an LMIA is issued, applicants will need to apply for a work permit, which visa offices usually issue quite quickly—or at a port-of-entry, if eligible.
+To bring foreign workers to Canada, employers must usually first apply to Employment and Social Development Canada (ESDC) for a Labour Market Impact Assessment (LMIA).
+Once an LMIA is issued, applicants will need to apply for a work permit, which may be issued at a visa office or at a port-of-entry, if eligible.
 Employers must pay prevailing wages and run recruitment ads to show that no Canadians are ready, willing, and able to take the job.